Marketing Manager

 7) Avoid cluttering

 Don’t make tiles too small and put too many of them on one page.
 When a user starts to use a template with such a structure, there’s a huge chance that everything will go astray.
-The template has to maintain its structure after a person starts using it, not only on a screenshot in the marketplace.
+The template has to maintain its structure after a person starts using it.

 8) Release your creativity